thecompstudguy/universitea-tg/PROJECT_BRIEF.md

 ## 1. One‑sentence summary

-**UniversiTEA is a Telegram Mini App for student‑only, school‑scoped anonymous posting and discussion (“tea”) with strong safety, privacy-by-design, and scalable moderation.**
+**UniversiTEA is a Telegram Mini App for student‑only, school‑scoped anonymous posting and discussion (“tea” / “confessions”) with strong safety, privacy-by-design, and scalable moderation.**

 ---